Rasterize101/FinalYearProject---BP-from-PPG/README.md

 - The input to the function in this code cell is the same as the output path from the previous code cell (see Line 345)

+- Additional arguments to define are the PPG signal window length and overlap.
+The window length parameter must be kept consistent throughout the notebook (see the 'Training cells' section of this README)

 - The output to the function is a .h5 file.
 Ensure to use a unique name for the output file every time that you run this code cell (see Line 346)

 - Please see the comments in the Jupyter notebook code cell for further details